-When companies are struck off the register it is either for failure to file Confirmation Statements and/or the accounts or the directors of the company have submitted the appropriate form to Companies House to have the company struck off.
+When companies are struck off the register it is either for failure to file confirmation statements and/or the accounts or the directors of the company have submitted the appropriate form to Companies House to have the company struck off.
+There are occasions where the directors may benefit from a company restoration.

 For both these procedures there is a 6 year limit following dissolution.